Domestic worker: History

-Domestic workers are also excluded from vacation time, sick time, and overtime, and only thirteen percent of domestic workers get health insurance provided by their employers.
+Domestic workers are also excluded from time off, paid sick leave, and paid overtime, with only thirteen percent of domestic workers having health insurance provided by their employers.
 A report from the National Domestic Workers Alliance and affiliated groups found that nearly a quarter of nannies, caregivers, and home health workers make less than the minimum wage in the states in which they work, and nearly half – 48 percent – are paid less than needed to adequately support a family.
 Many of these workers are subjected to abuse, sexual harassment, and social inequality.
 However, because domestic workers work in the home, their struggles are hidden in the home and out of the public spotlight.
 Nowadays with an increase of power, the domestic workers' community has formed many organizations, such as the National Domestic Workers Alliance, Domestic Workers United, and The South African Domestic Service and Allied Workers Union.

 The domestic work industry is dominated throughout the world by women.
 While the domestic work industry is advantageous for women in that it provides them a sector that they have substantial access to, it can also prove to be disadvantageous by reinforcing gender inequality through the idea that domestic work is an industry that should be dominated by women.
 Within the domestic work industry, the much smaller proportion of jobs that is occupied by men are not the same jobs that are typically occupied by women.
 Within the childcare industry, men make up only about 3–6% of all workers.
 Additionally, in the child care industry men are more likely to fill roles that are not domestic in nature but administrative such as a managerial role in a daycare center.

 While the domestic work industry was once believed to be an industry that belonged to a past type of society and did not belong in a modern world, trends are showing that although elements of the domestic work industry have been changing the industry itself has shown no signs of fading away, but only signs of transformation.
 There are several specific causes that are credited to continuing the cycle of the demand for domestic work.
 One of these causes is that with more women taking up full-time jobs, a dually employed household with children places a heavy burden on parents.
-It is argued however that this burden wouldn't result in the demand for outside domestic work if men and women were providing equal levels of effort in domestic work and child-rearing within their own home.
+It is argued however that this burden would not result in the demand for outside domestic work if men and women were providing equal levels of effort in domestic work and child-rearing within their own home.